-Ku-ring-gai Council is reviewing its Recreation in Natural Areas Strategy to help us manage the way people use our natural areas for recreation, for activities such as walking, trail running, rock climbing, abseiling, bouldering, mountain biking, orienteering and trekking.
+Council is reviewing its Recreation in Natural Areas Strategy to help us manage the way people use our natural areas for recreation.
+This includes activities such as walking, trail running, rock climbing, abseiling, bouldering, mountain biking, orienteering and trekking.

-In August 2018 we conducted four consultation workshops with individuals and groups who undertake recreational activities in our natural areas.
+Input was sought through an online survey and four consultation workshops.
+This was primarily with individuals and group representatives who undertake recreation activities in our natural areas.
 The workshops focused on:

 - Orienteering and rogaining

-We are now seeking input from individuals and groups with a strong interest in the Strategy from an environmental perspective.
+Input was then sought through an online survey and consultation workshop with individuals and representatives of environment or community groups with a specific interest in the Strategy from an environmental perspective.

-Following the targeted consultation sessions, the draft Strategy will be presented at a community forum in early 2019.
-The Strategy will also be placed on public exhibition prior to its adoption by Council, offering another chance for the community to provide feedback.
-The whole process should be completed by March 2019.
+The Strategy will then be placed on public exhibition in October 2019, prior to its adoption by Council - offering another chance for the community to provide feedback.

-If you would like to learn more please contact Jacob Sife on 9424 0819 or at firstname.lastname@example.org.
+If you would like to learn more please contact Jacob Sife, Natural Areas Program Leader, on 9424 0819 or at firstname.lastname@example.org.